 What happens if there is an order of protection and a visitation order?

 Many times the court will order that the child has to be picked up and dropped off at a police station or some other safe place so that the parents will have no contact with each other.

 If the court thinks there has been domestic violence in the home and the child would be in physical or emotional danger by spending time alone with the person, the judge can also order supervised visitation.

-If the parent without custody is not paying child support, can I stop the visits?
+If the non-custodial parent is not paying child support, can I stop the visits?

-What can I do if the other parent does not follow the visitation order?
+What can I do if the other parent does not follow the order?

 Can I choose who I want to take care of my children if something happens to me?

 You can designate a standby guardian by filing a petition in either Family Court or Surrogate’s Court.
 There is also a special form called a Designation of Person in Parental Relationship form that you can fill out that lets you temporarily designate a guardian for up to six (6) months without going to court.
 This form is available through the New York State Office of Children and Family Services.